 The sacroiliac joint is in your pelvic region.
 It can be a common source of low back and buttocks pain, and causes a condition called Sacroiliitis.
 This condition describes pain emanating from the sacroiliac joint near the base of the spine and is extremely common in women.
-Sacroiliac joints must loosen and stretch to accommodate childbirth and weight gain, and an altered gait during pregnancy can increase stress which can result in pain and/or dysfunction that causes Sacroiliitis.
+Sacroiliac joints must loosen and stretch to accommodate childbirth and weight gain, and an altered gait during pregnancy can increase stress which can result in the pain and/or dysfunction that causes Sacroiliitis.

-Most patients have difficulty sitting, low back pain, and cannot cross their legs in a “figure four” position.
+Most patients have difficulty sitting, low back pain and cannot cross their legs in a “figure four” position.
 The patient’s ability to climb stairs, run or take longer strides may also be prohibited due to sacroiliac pain and stiffness.

-How Sacroiliac Joint Fusion works
+How Sacroiliac Joint Fusion Works

 Dr. Scott Katzman has promulgated a minimally invasive technique for sacroiliac joint fusion using the S.I.
 Fix Implant, and is a world-renowned orthopedic surgeon.
 Since the sacroiliac joint naturally has extremely limited motion, Dr. Katzman’s minimally invasive technique eliminates the source of pain by fusing it without traditional, invasive fusion surgery to preserve as much range of motion as possible.

-What is an S.I.
+What Is an S.I.
 Fix Implant?

-A direct fusion is accomplished through a “mini open technique” which allows for the accurate placement of the bone screw fixation device with a smaller incision and reduced blood loss.
-Its unique insertion is safer than and equally effective as other methods of fusion, and results in a reduced and less painful recovery period.
+A direct fusion is accomplished through a “mini open technique,” which allows for the accurate placement of the bone screw fixation device with a smaller incision and reduced blood loss.
+Its unique insertion is safer than but equally effective as other methods of fusion, and results in a reduced and less painful recovery period.

 Our team of spine surgeons perform this surgery on an outpatient basis and boast over a 98% success rate.
 Sacroiliac joint fusion surgery takes only one hour on average to perform, whereas traditional fusion surgery typically takes several hours.

-Sacroiliac joint fusion also requires only one night in the hospital, whereas traditional, outdated fusion surgery methods force the patient to remain in the hospital for several days following the procedure.
+Sacroiliac joint fusion requires only one night in the hospital, whereas traditional, outdated fusion surgery methods force the patient to remain in the hospital for several days following the procedure.

 The best method for diagnosing sacroiliitis is to perform a sacroiliac joint block.
-An injection of lidocaine or marcaine (bupivacaine hydrochloride and epinephrine) into the joint should cause temporary pain relief.
+An injection of lidocaine or Marcaine (bupivacaine hydrochloride and epinephrine) into the joint should cause temporary pain relief.
 If this occurs, the diagnosis of sacroiliitis is almost certain.